Fraud Blocker Ortho K Lenses Cost PressVision at Family Eyecare Associates

 Ortho K Lenses are Gas Permeable which Helps to Keep Your Eyes More Comfortable

 Unlike traditional contact lenses that you wear during the day to help you see better, Ortho-K lenses are different.
-You actually wear them overnight – not to see better – but to reshape the cornea.
-This process corrects myopia (nearsightedness) temporarily, allowing you to see clearly during the day without the need for glasses or contacts.
+Unlike a contact lens, you actually wear them overnight – not to see better – but to reshape the cornea.
+This vision shaping treatment process corrects myopia (nearsightedness) temporarily, allowing you to see clearly during the day without the need for glasses or contacts.

 Benefits of Ortho-K Over Glasses